LLNL/zfp/docs/source/high-level-api.rst

   Enumerates the scalar types supported by the compressor, and is used to describe the uncompressed array.
-The compressor and decompressor must use the same :c:type:`zfp_type`, e.g. one cannot compress doubles and decompress to floats or integers.
+The compressor and decompressor must use the same :c:type:`zfp_type`, e.g., one cannot compress doubles and decompress to floats or integers.
   ::